Daniel Küblböck

-Daniel Dominik Kaiser-Küblböck (born Küblböck; 27 August 1985 – 9 September 2018) was a German pop singer.
-He placed third in the television talent show Deutschland sucht den Superstar in 2003.
+Daniel Dominik Kaiser-Küblböck (born Küblböck; 27 August 1985 – 9 September 2018) was a German singer, best known for placing third in the television talent show Deutschland sucht den Superstar in 2003.
+In the years that followed, he remained present in the media through work as a jazz singer and entrepreneur, as an actor and narrator in films and audio books, and by taking part in reality shows.

-In September 2018, he went missing at sea off Canada while travelling on a cruise ship.
-He was declared dead on 10 March 2021.
-Shortly before the disappearance, Küblböck stated he wanted to live a female identity and began using the name Lana Kaiser.
+In September 2018, Küblböck went missing at sea off Canada while travelling on a cruise ship, and was declared dead on 10 March 2021.
+Shortly before the disappearance, Küblböck is reported to have privately expressed a desire to assume a female identity with the name Lana Kaiser in a barroom conversation with another (unnamed) passenger.